 By the 1901-1902 winter season, 353 Commonwealth was the home of banker William Pratt Lyman and his wife Helen (Beeckman) Lyman.
 They had lived at 435 Beacon during the 1899-1900 season.
 They also maintained a home in Nahant.
 They continued to live at 353 Commonwealth in 1903, but had moved to 528 Beacon by 1904.

-In the spring of 1905, 353 Commonwealth was purchased from Eleanor Parker by Mrs. Anna Dwight (Whiting) Howard, widow of William Henry Howard, a land owner and cattle rancher in California.
-The transaction was reported in the Boston Globe on March 3, 1905.
-Her mother, Rebecca (Bullard) Whiting, and her unmarried children, Frances Sargent Howard and John Kenneth Howard, lived with her.
-They previously had lived at The Holland at 50 Commonwealth.
+On February 28, 1905, 353 Commonwealth was purchased from Eleanor Parker by Anna Dwight (Whiting) Howard, the widow of William Henry Howard.
+Her mother, Rebecca (Bullard) Whiting, the widow of Nathaniel Whiting, and Anna Howard’s two youngest children, Frances Sargent Howard and John Kenneth Howard, lived with her.
+They all previously had lived at 209 Beacon.

-By 1910, and Anna Howard was once again living at 353 Commonwealth, but in 1911 it was the home of dry goods merchant Henry Coffin Everett and his wife, Ellen Crocker (Tufts) Everett.
+By the 1909-1910 winter season, Anna Howard was once again living at 353 Commonwealth, but during the next season she traveled to California and it was the home of dry goods merchant Henry Coffin Everett and his wife, Ellen Crocker (Tufts) Everett.
 They had lived at 283 Commonwealth in 1910.

-By the 1911-1912 winter season, the Everetts had purchased and moved to 49 Commonwealth and Mrs. Howard was living at 353 Commonwealth again with her daughter, Frances.
-They continued to live there in 1915.
+By the 1911-1912 winter season, the Everetts had moved to 49 Commonwealth and the Howard family was living at 353 Commonwealth again.

 During the 1918-1919 winter season, 353 Commonwealth was the home of Paul Drummond Rust and his wife, Florence R. (Stuart) Rust.
 They had lived at 135 Beacon during the previous season.
 Paul Rust was an investor in timber lands, wholesale lumber dealer, and investment banker and broker.
 They continued to live at 353 Commonwealth during the 1919-1920 season, but moved thereafter to 415 Commonwealth.

-In June of 1922, the Professional Building Co., Inc., acquired 353 Commonwealth from Stanley Lovejoy.
+On June 12, 1922, the Professional Building Co., Inc., acquired 353 Commonwealth from Stanley Lovejoy.
 At the same time, it also acquired the Empire hotel at 333 Commonwealth.
 It also owned the Tuileries hotel at 270 Commonwealth.

 In March of 1974, he filed for (and subsequently received) permission to convert the property from a single-family dwelling and medical office into ten apartments and a medical office.
 In its June 8, 1976. decision allowing the change of use, the Board of Appeal noted that the July 18, 1972, purchase and sale agreement between Andrew Saggese and Alexander Ferran described the property as an “8 unit apartment and commercial building.”